joelnet/ultimate-ai-browser-javascript-starter/README.md

 ## Features

-- Modern JavaScript (ES Modules)
-- Fast development with Vite
+- AI first, coding environment
+- `.windsurfrules` file for AI guidance.
+This keeps AI on track based on our preferences.
+- JSDoc types and type checking because AI loves types
+- ESLint will raise errors, alerting the AI of mistakes early
+- Prettier and ESlint configured to work together
 - GitHub Pages deployment ready (builds to `docs` directory)
 - Jest testing framework
-- ESLint and Prettier for code quality
+- Husky for pre-commit hooks.
+This will make sure the code is checked before committing

 ## Getting Started